Ircam-WAM/improtech-website/pages/Program.md

 Secondly, we’ll be presenting the technical and practical aspects regarding the interactive platform.
 We’ll be explaining areas like sensors, data extraction, mapping, and sound design.<br>
 The interactive tools built to provide and develop the improvisation ability of the performer, in two ways: sonic improvisation and structural improvisation.
 The sonic improvisation is achieved by focusing on voice and sound processing, where the performer manipulates the sonic outcome in order to enhance the prosodic interaction and emotional meaning on the text.
 The structural improvisation allows the performer to move between scenes freely since he controls the ques with gestures and key positions in space.<br>
 The workshop includes a short-term performance presenting the interactive platform in action.
 It aims to show how the theoretical, technical and performative aspects merge.

+***18:30***
+#### Collective performance and improvisation using CoMo-Elements
+Michelle Agnes Magalhaes (composer, artist in residence IRCAM), Frédéric Bevilacqua (researcher, IRCAM)

+Using the web application CoMo-Elements (como.ircam.fr), this workshop proposes an approach to collective performance using of mobile phones, used as separate as motion sensors and interactive sound systems.
+Each mobile can be “played” using gestures.
+The application allows for users to design their own gestures and associate them to specific sounds.
+Additionally, all mobiles can be synchronized and remotely controlled, allowing for musical structures to be either composed and performed, or more directly improvised collectively.
+We will present the CoMo-Element system, along with examples of possible uses of the system allowing participants to explore various possibilities.
+Musical materiel and small musical pieces by Michelle Agnes Magalhaes will be proposed to the participants to be collectively experimented and discussed.

 <br>
 <br>